Joystream/handbook/system/content-directory/nft.md

 Their value can be modified on a per-channel basis by the Lead or a Curator having sufficient permission level.

-The whole limiting functionality can be disabled, and a proposal for that is planned to be added to the runtime.
+The whole limiting functionality can be disabled.
+The status of the NFT limit functionality can be inspected by looking at the `Content.nft_limit_enabled` value on chain

 ## Parameters